by Joey O’Hare

 You were raised on sunny-side up, can’t crack a meringue without it’s whites and a yolk-free cake mix just sounds wrong.
 Well, we’re over easy.
 Prepare to impress the most passionate baker with our best ways to replace eggs in everything.
-Because chickens are so 2018.
+Because chickens are so last decade.

 Eggs are really useful.
 We use them for baking, scrambling, binding and don’t forget: chewy, crispy, melt-in-your-mouth meringues - yes, it’s possible!
 So, starting from the top, here are our favourite allplants solutions to both your everyday, and most indulgent foodie needs!

 Bake 'til you drop with these nutritious kitchen cupboard ingredients, it’s easy.

 Baking Soda + Apple Cider Vinegar - Whip together this combination for light, fluffy bakes, everytime.

 Use for : Cakes, muffins, pancakes, cookies and breads.

 How much: 1 egg = 1 tsp baking soda + 1 tbsp of vinegar or lemon juice.

 What to do: Follow the recipe as normal, adding the vinegar last, so the bubbles stay in.

 Chia or Flax Egg - When you need a binding agent, to stop your cookies from crumbling, the chia or ‘flax egg’ are ready in just 15 minutes.